patrick-mcgreal-dev/cv/src/markdown/cv.md

 With that said, I'm not dogmatic about the tools I use.
 I have no problem picking up new technologies if they help get the job done.

-I'm very motivated by creative software, and I'm currently working on a browser-based music workstation which can be found [here](https://softelixir.app).
+I'm very motivated by creative software, and I've just released the alpha version of a browser-based music workstation [here](https://softelixir.app).
 Check out a demo video [here](https://www.youtube.com/watch?v=NK4cvYAqNCU) for a quick introduction.

 My experience as a remote contractor means I'm used to working independently towards deadlines.
 I've also worked with Scrum and Agile methodology.
 When I join a new team, I'm quick to start adding value to the codebase.